 Q Is Training in Group Classes or 1-on-1?

-A: CrossSwords has two wings: CrossSwords Discipleship (Master-Apprentice Sword training and one-on-one coaching) as well as CrossSwords Fellowship (weekly group lessons and practice).
-While the focus of our school is the Discipleship, as a private academy, students all receive an invitation to join the fellowship of knights, and train alongside others, once they progress to higher levels.
-In this way, all training begins with Discipleship before expanding and including Fellowship training.
-As the journey continues, advanced students are encouraged to take up apprentices of their own and pass on their skills… in effect they return to Discipleship lessons once more, only now as the Master (that is, as Teacher).
+A: CrossSwords has two starting methods of training which we call: CrossSwords Discipleship (Master-Apprentice Sword training and one-on-one coaching) as well as CrossSwords Fellowship (weekly group lessons and practice).
+All members engage primarily with Discipleship at their early ranks, alongside some Fellowship.
+As they progress, Fellowship becomes more and more of a focus in their progression!
+As the journey continues, advanced students are encouraged to take up apprentices of their own and pass on their skills… which is the final methods: CrossSwords Mentorship (in effect they return to Discipleship lessons once more, only now as the Master, that is: Teacher).